-- The Plan will: - A. Enable the delivery of the Ayrshire Growth Deal - B. Retain existing businesses and attract new ones - C. Support Community Wealth Building - D. Support our town centres by encouraging a wide range of uses
+- A. Enable the delivery of the Ayrshire Growth Deal - B. Retain existing businesses and attract new ones - C. Support Community Wealth Building - D. Support our town centres by encouraging a wide range of uses

 A. Enable the delivery of the Ayrshire Growth Deal